rparrish/GAMUT/README.md

 ## Requirements

-The REDCap project tokens are saved in `.REDCap_config.R`, which must located in the working directory.
+The REDCap project tokens are saved in the `.Renviron`, which must located in the user's home directory.

 ## Installation